 Both methods are currently used to classify LTL orders, but it is expected that dimensional rating will become more popular with the introduction of new technologies.
 Dimensional scanners at LTL terminals will make classification faster and less confusing, but adoption is not yet industry-wide due to pricing constraints.

 Why Do Some Commodities Have a Fixed Freight Class?

 Certain commodities, like auto transmissions, have a permanent class regardless of size or weight.
 This is due to the unchanging nature of the product, its value, and how it is transported.
 Items that change with relative frequency (think cell phones) with regards to size, value, density, etc. typically get petitioned to change classification by the NMFTA (National Motor Freight Traffic Association).

 Classifying freight provides LTL carriers with important information upfront.
-Based on class they can determine if they have proper equipment, proper capacity, and better provide pricing estimates.
+Based on class, they can determine if they have the proper equipment, proper capacity, and better provide pricing estimates.